jac1155mtl/SAS/Learning/2-Base Programming Specialist/Notes.md

 `VALIDNMEMNAME=COMPATIBLE` specifies that a SAS dataset name must follow these rules:
 - the length of the names can be up to 32 characters long;
 - the first character must begin with a letter of the Latin alphabet (A-Z, either uppercase or lowercase) or an underscore (\_).
 Subsequent characters can be letters of the Latin alphabet, numerals or underscores.
-- a dataset name cannon contain blanks or special characters except for an underscore;
+- a dataset name can't contain blanks or special characters except for an underscore;
 - a dataset name can contain mixed-case leters: you cannot use the same dataset name with a different combination of uppercase and owercase letters to represent different datasets.

 `VALIDMEMNAME=EXTEND` specifies that a SAS dataset name must follow these rules: